RNstu08/RAG_chatbot/phases/1_phase1_READme.md

 * **What:** For our MVP, success means:
     1. The chatbot correctly retrieves relevant information from the FAQ knowledge base for a given query.
-    2. The chatbot uses the retrieved information to generate a coherent and contextually appropriate answer.
+    2. The chatbot uses the retrieved information to generate a coherent and contextually appropriate answer using the selected model running in Ollama.
     3. The tone of the chatbot's response is generally empathetic and helpful (as guided by the system prompt).
     4. The API endpoint successfully receives requests and returns responses.
     5. The system does *not* answer questions for which it has no relevant information in its knowledge base (or clearly states it cannot answer).
-* **Why:** These metrics will help us evaluate if the core RAG functionality is working and if we are meeting the basic empathetic requirements.
+* **Why:** - These metrics will help us evaluate if the core RAG functionality is working and if we are meeting the basic empathetic requirements.
 More sophisticated evaluation (e.g., RAGAS framework, human evaluation panels) would be for later stages.
+- The choice of model within Ollama might affect the quality and nuance of responses, so iteration on model selection and prompting will be part of the process
 ---

-This concludes Phase 1.
-We have a clear plan, project structure, and version control in place.

-**Next, we will move to Phase 2: Development Environment Setup.**

-Do you have any questions about Phase 1 before we proceed?
-Or are you ready to move on?
+---